How are healthcare services in India?

 - What have your experiences during the pandemic with the local healthcare system been like?

-How are healthcare services India?If you live in India, newcomers to India would love to hear your answer to this question:
+How are healthcare services in India?If you live in India, newcomers to India would love to hear your answer to this question:

 About the Author